tanjetsheng/USB_to_Spi_I2c_Uart/README.md

 # USB_TO_SPI_I2C_UART
-This is a project that letting user to controlling or programming STM32f103 by command code.
+This project can let user to control or program STM32f103 by command code.